Attack Modes

 specifies the Aluminum Mini Keyboard (ISO).
 This is very useful when deploying payloads against macOS targets as a non-Apple keyboard will result in the Keyboard Setup Assistant opening.

-In addition to the Vendor ID and Product ID parameters used to identify a USB device, the device iManufacturer (
+In addition to the Vendor ID and Product ID parameters used to identify a USB device, the device iManufacturer (MAN

 ), iProduct (PROD